squirrelsoft-dev/doc-fetcher/commands/fetch-docs.md

 ## Important Notes

 - The script runs from the plugin directory: `~/.claude/plugins/cache/doc-fetcher/`
-- The script automatically detects the project directory from where the command is run
+- Documentation is cached globally in `~/.claude/docs` and shared across all projects
-- The cache directory is configured in `doc-fetcher-config.json` and defaults to `.claude/docs` in the project
+- The cache directory is configured in `doc-fetcher-config.json` and defaults to `~/.claude/docs`
 - Fetching can take several minutes for large documentation sets
 - Use specific versions (e.g., `/fetch-docs nextjs 15.0.0`) to match your project's package.json
 - The fetched docs are stored locally and won't be updated automatically (use `/update-docs` for that)